brianhill/numerical-analysis/daily_schedule_term_3.md

 *Odd schedule this week due to Friday all-hands preg check*

 * Tuesday, Nov.
-29 &mdash; Introduction to Simpson's Rule
+29 &mdash; Introduction to Integrals and Simpson's Rule
 * Preparation for Thursday, Dec.
 1 &mdash; Complete [Problem Set 11](./assignments/PS11.nb.pdf) on differential equations
 * Thursday, Dec.
-1 &mdash; Applications of Simpson's Rule
+1 &mdash; Proof of Simpson's Rule (Brian and Brandon) &mdash; Applications of Simpson's Rule

 ### Week 14 &mdash; Term 3 Exam &mdash; Special Projects

 *Special Projects: Choose a program we have not worked through or extend a program that we have already worked through.
 Explain the theory.
 Illustrate it with examples.
 We will have four 15-minute presentations (I could do one too?) on the last day.*

 * Tuesday, Dec.
-6 &mdash; Term 3 Exam
+6 &mdash; Term 3 Exam &mdash; There will be a statistics problem &mdash; There will be three more problems from which you will choose two: the three additional problems will be on Newton's method, on differential equations (Euler's method), and on integrals (Simpson's rule)
 * Friday, Dec.
-9 &mdash; Discuss Special Project Ideas
+9 &mdash; Discuss and get started on special projects

 ### Week 15 &mdash; Present Special Projects

 * Tuesday, Dec.
-13 &mdash; Special Project Presentations
+13 &mdash; Special Project presentations